yahyabateriku/laravel-test/README.md

 - You can inject/type-hint the interface via constructor, both are acceptable.

 ### Notes ###
 The only thing that you are NOT ALLOWED to use is ChatGPT.
 This test is just to gauge your knowledge and understanding.
-We value your passion, thank you.